genicam/harvesters/README.rst

     h.remove_cti_file('path/to/gentl_producer.cti')

-And now yol have to update the list of devices; it fills up your device information list and you'll select a device to control from the list:
+And now yol have to update the list of remote devices; it fills up your device information list and you'll select a remote device to control from the list:

 .. code-block:: python

     h.update_device_info_list()

-The following code will let you know the devices that you can control:
+The following code will let you know the remote devices that you can control:

 .. code-block:: python